MohamedAfham/CrossPoint/README.md

 # CrossPoint: Self-Supervised Cross-Modal Contrastive Learning for 3D Point Cloud Understanding (CVPR'22)
 #### [Paper Link](https://arxiv.org/abs/2203.00680) | [Project Page](https://mohamedafham.github.io/CrossPoint/)

-> #### Abstract :
-> Manual annotation of large-scale point cloud dataset for varying tasks such as 3D object classification, segmentation and detection is often laborious owing to the irregular structure of point clouds.
-Self-supervised learning, which operates without any human labeling, is a promising approach to address this issue.
-We observe in the real world that humans are capable of mapping the visual concepts learnt from 2D images to understand the 3D world.
-Encouraged by this insight, we propose CrossPoint, a simple cross-modal contrastive learning approach to learn transferable 3D point cloud representations.
-It enables a 3D-2D correspondence of objects by maximizing agreement between point clouds and the corresponding rendered 2D image in the invariant space, while encouraging invariance to transformations in the point cloud modality.
-Our joint training objective combines the feature correspondences within and across modalities, thus ensembles a rich learning signal from both 3D point cloud and 2D image modalities in a self-supervised fashion.
-Experimental results show that our approach outperforms the previous unsupervised learning methods on a diverse range of downstream tasks including 3D object classification and segmentation.
-Further, the ablation studies validate the potency of our approach for a better point cloud understanding.

 ## Citation

 If you find our work, this repository, or pretrained models useful, please consider giving a star ⭐ and citation.